 The Arkansas Department of Human Services will use ATR III grant funds to provide vouchers that Arkansans will be able to use to receive treatment and support services through community-based/faith-based organizations in 13 Arkansas counties: Benton, Craighead, Crawford, Faulkner, Garland, Independence, Jefferson, Lonoke, Pulaski, Saline, Sebastian and Washington and White counties.
 Each patient will have a care coordinator to assist them in accessing needed services.

-The program will serve adults who are:
+The program will serve adults who are a member of one of the following populations:

 Funds will support medical and dental care, addiction and mental health treatment services, child care, drug-free transitional housing, life skills training including employment, parenting, and financial management services, peer coaching and other recovery services.